dmytrosen/DbApi/README.md

 ### \<Database ..\>

-Database defines collection of paths, as well as other parameters.
-Each path represent directory, where Runner looks for tables or stored procedures, which participate in generation of Generated Code Files.
+Database defines collection of paths as well as other parameters.
+Each path represent directory, where Runner looks for tables or stored procedures, which participate in creation of Generated Code Files.

 #### Attributes

 **key** – string – required – Name of DB.
 Spaces are not allowed.
-Must be unique in Database Collection.
+Name must be unique in Database Collection.

-**name** – string – required – Name of DB used as DB description.
+**name** – string – required – DB description.

 #### Child elements